awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-regional-api-custom-domain-migrate.md

-# Migrating a Custom Domain Name to a Different API Endpoint<a name="apigateway-regional-api-custom-domain-migrate"></a>
+# Migrating a custom domain name to a different API endpoint<a name="apigateway-regional-api-custom-domain-migrate"></a>

  You can migrate your custom domain name between edge\-optimized and Regional endpoints\.
 You first add the new endpoint configuration type to the existing `endpointConfiguration.types` list for the custom domain name\.
 Next, you set up a DNS record to point the custom domain name to the newly provisioned endpoint\.
 An optional last step is to remove the obsolete custom domain name configuration data\.